TopazFist/comp-413-border-detection/border_detection/README.md

 ## Introduction

-This repository contains three main scripts:
+This repository contains four main scripts:

 1. `border_detection.py`: Contains functions for detecting borders in images and generating binary masks.
 2. `run.py`: Runs image processing on a batch of images in parallel.
 3. `evaluation.py`: Evaluates the segmentation results using Jaccard similarity and Dice similarity.
+4. `point_selector.py`: Contains functions for creating and analyzing histograms of images.

 ## Requirements